 What is a database, and why are they important?
 Databases are enormous collections of people’s DNA results.
 These databases were created by law enforcement officials, commercial companies and professors at universities.
 They can be searched once you know your own scores to see if others have the same scores as you.
 (Remember: unlike grades, scores do not make one person superior to another, just different.)
 The main database for your male line is the YHRD in Berlin, and the main database for your female line is the FBI database.
 These have the highest number of scores, so it is most likely you will find someone with your own type of DNA in them.
 Computer programs are used to find your matches.
 Some databases are anonymous, some have people’s names.

 I have a match in the YHRD what does this mean?
 This means you and the other male (they are all males in this database) have a male ancestor in common.
 How long ago?
 That depends.
 We cannot be sure, but generally it is between a thousand and two thousand years ago.
-If you both have not only the same gene type but also same last name, it is more recent.
 You are cousins descended from the same great-great-great (repeat the greats) grandfather.
 Information of this type is genealogically meaningful.
 Matches can tell you what your father’s migration history was, what country your male line came from, and help you prove a relationship between you and other males who happen to have your surname.
 Such genealogical findings are of great importance to people who were adopted and don’t know their father’s name or origin.

 I have a match in the FBI database — so?
 This means you have an anonymous genetic relative through the female line who has been DNA fingerprinted in a study somewhere.
 The relative’s scores are the same as yours.
 It does not mean they were a criminal, though.
 Most of the scores in the FBI database come from university studies where people have volunteered to be tested.
 Matches can either be close or exact.
 This depends on how many markers are shared between you.
 In either case, the connection goes back much farther than a male connection.
 The female ancestor you have in common lived thousands of years ago, long, long before surnames came into being.
 Female-linked matches are not genealogically meaningful, usually, but they can tell you a lot about the deep history of all the mothers and grandmothers in the human past.